knhc1234/TriDTI/README.md

 # TriDTI
-The official code implementation for *TriDTI* from our paper, "TriDTI: Tri-modal Representation Learning with Cross-Modal Alignment for Drug-Target Interaction Prediction".
+The official code implementation for *TriDTI* from our paper, *"TriDTI: Tri-modal Representation Learning with Cross-Modal Alignment for Drug-Target Interaction Prediction"*.

 # Requirements